deepsense-ai/seahorse/docs/operations/isotonic_regression.md

 ---
 Creates an isotonic regression model.

 This operation is ported from Spark ML.

+For a comprehensive introduction, see
+<a target="_blank" href="https://spark.apache.org/docs/1.6.0/mllib-isotonic-regression.html">Spark documentation</a>.

+For scala docs details, see
-For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.regression.IsotonicRegression">org.apache.spark.ml.regression.IsotonicRegression documentation</a>.
+<a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.regression.IsotonicRegression">org.apache.spark.ml.regression.IsotonicRegression documentation</a>.

 **Since**: Seahorse 1.0.0